 Since Avemar, my home, was floating and not secured on the hard for hurricane season because of a screwup at the marina two days before I left, I had already planned to return to Florida to pull her out of the water for the summer.

 I had planned on heading quickly back to the trail to continue hiking.

-The next day I grabbed a shuttle to Asheville, NC, and headed for a flight out of West Palm Beach, where April welcomed me back to Florida.
+The next day, I grabbed a shuttle to Asheville, NC, and headed for a flight to West Palm Beach, where April welcomed me back to Florida.

 I immediately began thawing out two frostbitten fingers in the Florida heat.